Monday, April 1, 2019, 9 a.m. - 4 p.m.

 Guided tours, scavenger hunts and aerospace demonstration stations also are available for the entire family.
 Visitors may also watch a 3D movie in the Air Force Museum Theatre or take a ride in one of the interactive flight simulators.

-Click here for a map of the museum.
+Click here for a map and list of activities.

 Six hands-on classes will be offered in the museum’s STEM Learning Nodes in Building 4.
 The Learning Nodes have limited seating capacity, so participation will be limited to youngsters of the correct age level only.
 Free tickets for each class will be distributed at the classroom door beginning at 9:15 a.m. on a first-come, first-serve basis.

-Description: Youngsters will hear stories about the weather and create a small craft project to take home!
+Description: Youngsters will hear stories about taking a trip to the moon and create a small craft project to take home

 Location: STEM Learning Node in the Presidential Gallery